sigoden/argc/README.md

 argc --argc-parallel "$0" cmd1 arg1 arg2 ::: cmd2
 ```

-The above command will run `cmd1 arg1 arg2` and `cmd2` in parellel.
+The above command will run `cmd1 arg1 arg2` and `cmd2` in parallel.
 Functions running in parallel mode can still access the `argc_*` variable.

 ## Windows Only